nodejs/node/doc/api/stream.md

 [`net.Socket`][] instances are [`Duplex`][] streams whose `Readable` side allows consumption of data received *from* the socket and whose `Writable` side allows writing data *to* the socket.
-Because data may be written to the socket at a faster or slower rate than data is received, it is important for each side to operate (and buffer) independently of the other.
+Because data may be written to the socket at a faster or slower rate than data is received, each side should operate (and buffer) independently of the other.

 ## API for Stream Consumers